rust-lang/odht/readme.md

-# odht - an on-disk hash table
+# odht

-This crate implements a hash table that can be used as is in its binary, on-disk format.
+A Rust crate for hash tables that can be mapped from disk into memory without the need for up-front decoding.
-The goal is to provide a high performance data structure that can be used without any significant up-front decoding.
+The goal of the implementation is to provide a data structure that

+- can be used exactly in the format it is stored on disk,
+- provides roughly the same performance as a `HashMap` from Rust's standard library,
+- has a completely deterministic binary representation,
-The implementation makes no assumptions about alignment or endianess of the underlying data, so a table encoded on one platform can be used on any other platform and the binary data can be mapped into memory at arbitrary addresses.
+- is platform and endianess independent, so that data serialized on one system can be used on any other system, and
+- is independent of alignment requirements so that
+  - its use is not restricted to certain classes of CPUs, and
+  - the data structure can be mapped to arbitrary memory addresses.